drmenguin/indigo/_posts/2018-05-20-maths-notes.markdown

 ---

 <p align="justify">
-If you find any errors/typos in these notes, please <a href="mailto:luke@maths.com.mt" target="_blank">contact me by email</a>.
+If you find any errors or typos in these notes, please <a href="mailto:luke@maths.com.mt" target="_blank">let me know by email</a>.
 Notes which are not yet linked are work-in-progress.
 Visit my mathematics tuition website <a href="https://maths.com.mt" target="_blank">here</a>.
 </p>

 ### A-Level Cheat Sheets